cssnano/cssnano/docs/content/guides/presets.md

 };
 ```

+_The preset name points to a resolvable node module, optionally with the
+`cssnano-preset-` prefix.
+So you can specify `cssnano-preset-default` here
+instead if you wish._

 If you need to pass any options to a preset, you must specify them using the
 array syntax instead.
 For example, you can remove all comments with the
 following configuration: